 Many consider October to April to be the best time to visit.
-(October/November) and (March/April) are perticlaurly nice as the temperatures are milder than the height of summer and in fall the landscape is bursting with colors.
+(October/November) and (March/April) are particularly nice as the temperatures are milder than the height of summer and in fall the landscape is bursting with colors.

 How to Get to Mendoza

-There are many domestic flight options to Mendoza including both in city (AEP) and International (AEP) Airports of Buenos Aires, but you can also fly internationally from Santiago, Chile (SCL), Sao Paulo (GRU), Lima (LIM) and even Panama City (PTY) in central America.
+There are many domestic flight options to Mendoza including both in the city (AEP) and International (AEP) Airports of Buenos Aires, but you can also fly internationally from Santiago, Chile (SCL), Sao Paulo (GRU), Lima (LIM) and even Panama City (PTY) in central America.

 3. Iguazu Falls, Argentina